ibrahimkanber/JSBOOK/README.md

 ### Challanges at development and answers

 1. Users write a code as a string.How can we execute?
-2. <b>Users can write a code like JSX and our Browser cannot execute.What is the solution</b>
+<b>2.
+Users can write a code like JSX and our Browser cannot execute.What is the solution</b>
 3. The code might have import statements for other JS files or CSS.
 We have to deal with those import statements before executing the code.What is the solution